Put your questions, concerns and comments on Brexit to me in my next Facebook Live Q&A on Tuesday 29th October from 6pm on my Facebook page

 A bad deal will cost jobs in Bury and that’s not something I will support.

-This morning I spoke to BBC Radio 5Live on the PM’s deal.
+On 15th November 2018 I spoke to BBC Radio 5Live on the then PM’s deal.
 Listen below

 Here, and separately at private and public meetings, I keep your concerns and the welfare of our town uppermost in my mind.

-This was a point made from across the House during today’s statement which dismissed it.
+This was a point made from across the House during the statement on 15th November 2018 which dismissed it.

-It doesn’t deliver on the promises made to those who voted Leave.
+It failed to deliver on the promises made to those who voted Leave.

-This is not a deal Bury should sign up to.
+This was not a deal Bury could sign up to.

-It doesn’t protect jobs, rights and living standards for people in our town.
+It did not protect jobs, rights and living standards for people in our town.

 Asking us instead to hurtle into the unknown without reassurances for anyone.